Sarel Cilliers: Early life

 Sarel Cilliers was born the fourth of seven children in Schoongezicht, Cape Colony to Carel Cilliers and his wife, Elizabeth Catherine Louw.
 In 1806 his parents sold Schoongezicht, when Cilliers was five years of age.

 From an early age he was well-acquainted with working life on the family farm, as he would often help with pastoral and elementary responsibilities.
 In his early life, he also developed a strong sense of community and religious duty.
 On Sundays, the neighbours gathered together to hold services and Holy Communion.
 It was in his childhood that Cilliers's religious values and aptitude for spiritual leadership were first developed, as he was said to have had a personal encounter with God at age 10.
 He would often share his faith with other children and encourage them to worship, and strengthen their bond with God.

 On 6 October 1823, Cilliers married Anna Francina Viljoen, the daughter of Christopher and Aletta Viljoen Booysen.
 Cilliers fathered eleven children from his marriage to Anna.
+On 26 February 1851, Anna died and is buried on the Doornkloofopstal Farm in Doornkloof, Lindley, Orange Free State.
+Cilliers married his second wife Aletta Elizabeth Loots, the daughter of Pieter Loots and Maria Magdalena Van den Berg, in Winburg, Orange Free State, on 15 May 1854.
+Cilliers and Aletta had one child together, Pieter Jacobus Willem Cilliers who was born on 3 October 1857.

 During his younger years, Cilliers was of a slim build, and it was only later in his life around the time of the Great Trek that he became stouter in appearance.

 The Great Trek

 In 1829, the Cilliers family moved to New Hantam (today Colesberg).
 In 1835, a drought hit the local area, and this led to Cilliers joining the Great Trek with his wife and six children in 1836, as he was convinced that it was God's will that he should go.

 Cilliers was made the unofficial pastor of the Great Trek, and he would hold services on a daily basis and give Sunday Communion.
 During the Great Trek he became distinguished as a spiritual leader, earning him such names as The Prophet of the Great Trek and The Father of Dingaansdag (Dingane's Day).
 In 1837, he was appointed to one of the two deacons of the first church council elected in the commissioned commandos.

 Renowned for his ability of boosting the morale of members of the Great Trek during times of hardship, he would often inspire troops through his recital of the Lord's Prayer during conflict.
 His skills of fortifying the troops were best displayed at the Battle of Blood River, where he spoke the famous vow to God on the battlefield, and held a thanksgiving service after the decisive victory over the Zulus.
-Cilliers' vow is celebrated as a national holiday in South Africa (Day of the Vow) on 16 December.
+Cilliers' vow was celebrated as a national holiday in South Africa (Day of the Vow) on 16 December, until it was renamed as the Day of Remembrance at the onset of democracy in South Africa in 1994.